hurricanemark/ansible_server_configuration/README.md

         linux1rhel

-2. Customize basic tasks.
-Perhaps common requirement to your automated operation.
+2. Customize basic tasks pertain to common requirements to your automate server operation.
    We create separate main.yml according to OS platform differences.
 For each main.yml, we define task to install python3.